rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

 		- Q : How to find out those details stuff in information Gathering
 			- 3 sources to do Information Gathering
     			- 1st source : search engines
-    - Topic 11 : test session / surprise test
+    - Lecture 11 : test session / surprise test
-    - Topic 12 : I.G using 2nd source : Google Dorks
+    - Lecture 12 : I.G using 2nd source : Google Dorks
         - What we do in Information Gathering
         - Types of I.G
         - use/pros of Information Gathering
         - Practical Work : Ways to do Information Gathering
-    - Topic 13 : I.G using 3rd party Tools & Services
+    - Lecture 13 : I.G using 3rd party Tools & Services
         - till how many sources we saw in I.G
 		- 3rd source : using Third Party services/Tools for I.G
 			- tools